-Miss Blanton is a 1971 graduate of Ozona High School and received her degree in nursing from Angelo State University last summer.
+Miss Blanton is a 1971 grad- good hours, good working uate of Ozona High School and received her degree in nursing from Angelo State University last summer.
 She is presently employed by Shannon Hospital in San Angelo.

 Mr. Davidson is also a 1971 O. H. S. graduate.
 He is a student at The University of Texas at Austin, where he is a member of Sigma Alpha Epsilon fraternity.
-The couple plans to be married June 14 at the Ozona

-United Methodist Church.
+The couple plans to be married June 14 at the Ozona United Methodist Church.